 - bone damage from a tooth infection (such as an abscess) or a cyst

 - bone loss due to periodontal (gum) disease

 - the position of unerupted teeth in children and adults

 How often X-rays should be taken depends on your present oral health, your age, your risk for disease, and any signs and symptoms of oral disease.
 For example, children may require X-rays more often than adults because their teeth and jaws are still developing and their teeth are more likely to be affected by tooth decay than those of adults.
-Dr. Tully will review your history, examine your mouth and then decide whether or not you need X-rays.
+Our doctors will review your history, examine your mouth and then decide whether or not you need X-rays.
 Generally, in order for us to properly diagnose treatment, bitewing and cavity detecting x-rays will be taken if they are greater than 6 months old.

 Dental X-rays are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
 Dental X-ray tools and techniques are designed to limit the body’s exposure to radiation and every precaution is taken to ensure that radiation exposure is As Low As Reasonable Achievable (The ALARA principle).
 A leaded apron, which also includes a leaded thyroid collar (which protects the thyroid from radiation), minimizes exposure to the abdomen and should be used when any dental radiograph is taken.
 Our office practice is to use the leaded apron during all X-rays.
 The use of a leaded apron with a thyroid collar is recommended for woman of childbearing age, pregnant women, and children.